-Instead of deploying military forces, the BC government deployed some 450 heavily armed cops from the cuts, bruises, fractures, and tear gas.
+For the Mohawks, there were seventy-five injured, including cuts, bruises, fractures, and tear gas.
 These included children as young as five, and one elder seventy-two years old.
 The military claimed to have seized forty-seven weapons from the island, most of them hunting rifles and shotguns.

 Following the events of September 18, the military did not attempt another raid into Kahnawake.
 Lt.
-Col. Greg Mitchell, a commander of the operation, later stated, "The strong resistance surprised us....It was amazing the way they reacted....
-Next time my men will be equipped with plexiglass shields and face masks."
-5
+Col. Greg Mitchell, a commander of the operation, later stated, "The strong resistance surprised us. . . .It was amazing the way they reacted. . . .
+Next time my men will be equipped with plexiglass shields and face masks."5